 As the light source traverses the fiber, it decreases in power level.
 The decrease in power level also called optical loss is expressed in Decibels (dB).
-The most accurate way to measure the overall optical loss in a fiber is to inject a known level of light in one end and measure the level of light at the other end.
+The most accurate way for fiber testers to measure the overall optical loss in a fiber is to inject a known level of light in one end and measure the level of light at the other end.
 This measurement done with an optical light source and power meter requires access to both ends of the fiber.

 Optical Power Measurement

 A power measurement is a test of the signal strength from the transmitter once a system is live or activated.
 An optical power meter will display the optical power received on its photodiode and can be connected directly to the optical transmitter’s output or on a fiber cable at the point where the optical receiver would be.
 Optical power can be measured in “dBm” units, where the “m” represents 1 milliwatt and the “dB” refers to decibels.

 When you test fiber optic cables for optical loss, fiber testers will need to connect to a test source to provide an optical light standard, as well as a launch cable to provide a calibrated “0 dB loss” reference.
 A power meter at the opposite end of the circuit will measure the light source with and without the fiber under test to quantify the loss in dB of the fiber itself.

 Other methods of how to test fiber optic cable connections includes both launch cables and “receive” cables connected to the power meter.
 This method is the standard test for loss in an installed cable plant, and includes the loss measurements at both test cable connection ends.
 For this reason, ensuring all connections are extremely clean is an important aspect of any fiber test.